Best Wireless Charger in 2023

 By buying one of these relatively cheap wireless charging pads, or perhaps several of them if you want to charge in a few different places, lets you forget about fiddling around with a charging cable.
 It’s a lovely modern convenience that might even change how you think about charging.

 You can use Qi wireless chargers for devices such as Phones, Tablets, Headphones, smartwatches, and even the Philips IconiQ shaver!
 It’s a broadly adopted standard, that manufacturers like Apple, Samsung, Xiaomi, LG, Motorola and many others support.
 If there’s a specific device that you are wanting to charge wirelessly, you may wish to check with the manufacturer that is in fact supported.

 Here’s our roundup of the best options for Qi wireless chargers.

 We’ve focused specifically on Qi-certified chargers, which have undergone official certification by the Wireless Power Consortium, that maintain the Qi charging standard.
-They say that chargers which have undergone Qi-certification “have passed rigorous, independent laboratory tests for safety, interoperability and energy efficiency”.
+They say that chargers that have undergone Qi certification “have passed rigorous, independent laboratory tests for safety, interoperability, and energy efficiency”.